 When timely and properly implemented, the Derivative Financial Instrument™ will set the legal defense for potential civil conspiracy issues that may be advanced by the [P]ast; [P]resent; and [F]uture (not yet born) creditor.

-The Derivative Financial Instrument™ is a restricted long-term personalized estate planning investment of funds strategy for individuals using a cash – asset class derivative contract executed at “fair market value,” non-marketable, non-amendable, non-assignable, non-transferable, non-anticipated, non-encumberable, whose market value is derived from the underlying asset, indexed to an IRS supported interest rate, terminating at death.
+The Derivative Financial Instrument™ is a restricted long-term personalized estate planning investment of funds strategy for individuals using a cash – asset class derivative contract executed at “fair market value,” non-marketable, non-amendable, non-assignable, non-transferable, non-anticipated, non-encumberable, whose market value is derived from the underlying property, indexed to an IRS supported interest rate, terminating at death.

-Our Ultra Trust® is an Irrevocable Grantor Trust under Internal Revenue Code (IRC) 671-679 and IRS Regulation 7701-7 provides one of the absolute best wealth protection strategies.
+Our Ultra Trust® is an Irrevocable Grantor Trust under Internal Revenue Code (IRC) 671-679 and IRS Regulation 7701-7 provides one of the absolute best wealth protection approaches.
 When implemented with an Independent Trustee, and an Independent Trust Protector, secured to a Derivative Financial Instrument™, ourUltra Trust® is financially engineered to avoid Fraudulent Conveyance claims, defend a claim of Civil Conspiracy, eliminate the Probate process, eliminate Estate Taxes, mitigate and eliminate the Medicaid and/or Medicaid state recovery under the Federal Medicaid Act 42 USC 1396 et.
-Seq., providing you with a secured unchallengeable estate plan that results in one of the strongest wealth protection strategies available.
+Seq., providing you with a secured unchallengeable estate plan that results in one of the strongest wealth protection approaches available.

 In finance, a “derivative” is a contract that derives its value from the performance of an underlying entity.
-The underlying entity can be a class of assets, i.e. cash or near cash, a futures contract, an option, collateralized debt obligation, insurance contract, a credit default swap, a stock, a time deposit, a general debt obligation, bonds, mortgages, or any underlying asset used as “the medium of [E]xchange.”
+The underlying entity can be a class of assets, i.e. cash or near cash, a futures contract, an option, collateralized debt obligation, insurance contract, a credit default swap, a stock, a time deposit, a general debt obligation, bonds, mortgages, or any underlying property used as “the medium of [E]xchange.”